MountainChenCad/CMSA-HRRP/README.md

-# CMSA-HRRP: Cross-Modal Semantic Alignment for Few-Shot HRRP Recognition
+# CMSA-HRRP (Adapter Version): Cross-Modal Semantic Alignment for Few-Shot HRRP Recognition via Pseudo-Images

-This repository contains the code implementation for the CMSA-HRRP framework, designed for Few-Shot Learning (FSL) on High-Resolution Range Profile (HRRP) radar targets.
-The core idea is to leverage the semantic knowledge from pre-trained Vision-Language Models (VLMs), like RemoteCLIP, to enhance HRRP recognition when labeled data is scarce.
-This is achieved by aligning HRRP features into the VLM's semantic space and using semantically-enhanced prototypes for classification.
+This repository contains the code implementation for a version of the CMSA-HRRP framework designed for Few-Shot Learning (FSL) on High-Resolution Range Profile (HRRP) radar targets. **This specific version implements the approach where 1D HRRP signals are adapted into 2D pseudo-images, which are then processed by a pre-trained Vision-Language Model's (VLM) visual encoder (e.g., RemoteCLIP's ViT).** The goal is to align these resulting visual features with the VLM's text/semantic embeddings to leverage its learned cross-modal knowledge for enhanced HRRP recognition when labeled data is scarce.

 ## Features

-*   Implements the CMSA-HRRP framework for HRRP FSL.
+*   Implements an HRRP FSL framework using a 1D-to-2D Adapter + VLM Visual Encoder.
+*   Includes a trainable `HRPPtoPseudoImage` adapter module (using MLP+Reshape by default).
-*   Supports using pre-trained VLMs (e.g., RemoteCLIP via `open_clip`) as a source of semantic knowledge.
+*   Leverages frozen pre-trained VLM visual and text encoders (e.g., RemoteCLIP via `open_clip`).
-*   Includes "Semantic Evolution" script to generate high-quality text descriptions and encode them into features.
+*   Includes "Semantic Evolution" script to generate high-quality text descriptions and encode them into target semantic features.
-*   Provides separate training scripts for the alignment phase and evaluation scripts for FSL tasks.
+*   Provides separate training scripts for the adapter (`train_adapter.py`) and evaluation scripts for FSL tasks (`test_fsl.py`).
-*   Configurable via a central YAML file (`hrrp_fsl_config.yaml`).
+*   Configurable via a central YAML file (`configs/hrrp_fsl_config.yaml`).
 *   Supports simulated and potentially real HRRP datasets in `.mat` format.
+*   (Optional) Supports semantic fusion of visual features and text features for prototype enhancement.

 ## Requirements